LE2P/pybsrnqc/README.md

     ```sh

     import json
-    from pyqcbsrn import plot_limits as pl
+    from pybsrnqc import plot_limits as pl
-    from pyqcbsrn import qc_functions as qcf
+    from pybsrnqc import qc_functions as qcf

     # Get data conf from JSON file
-    with importlib.resources.path("pyqcbsrn", "qcrad_conf.json") as data_path:
+    with importlib.resources.path("pybsrnqc", "qcrad_conf.json") as data_path:
     with open(data_path, 'r') as f:
         coefs = json.load(f)